favonia/cloudflare-ddns/docs/designs/README.markdown

 ## Writing Design Notes

-Design notes in this directory are reference material for understanding the current intended design of the codebase.
-They should stay durable by describing present semantics, invariants, scope boundaries, and extension points directly, without depending on the pull request or release context that introduced them.
+Design notes here are reference material for the current intended design.
+Keep them durable by describing present semantics, invariants, scope boundaries, and extension points directly, without relying on pull-request or release context.

 When writing or editing a design note:

+- tighten wording so the note stays high-signal, precise, and easy to scan as reference material
-- describe present intended behavior directly instead of using vague rollout phrasing such as "the first implementation", "currently", "for now", or "the latest version"
+- describe present intended behavior directly; avoid vague rollout phrasing such as "the first implementation", "currently", "for now", or "the latest version"
-- include historical rationale only when it helps explain why the current design is the way it is, and anchor that context to a concrete version, change, or migration
+- include historical rationale only when it explains the current design, and anchor it to a concrete version, change, or migration
-- mention future work only to mark a scope boundary or extension point, and say explicitly what is deferred or what would need to change
+- mention future work only to mark scope boundaries or extension points, and state what is deferred or what must change
 - keep temporary staging plans, migration sequencing, and branch-local rationale out of `docs/designs/`
 - extract project-wide policy to project-wide documents such as `project-principles.markdown` or `codebase-architecture.markdown`
 - follow the shared feature-availability lifecycle in project-wide docs (`unreleased` before first release tag, then `since version X.Y.Z`)
-- keep feature-specific notes focused on the feature's own contract, while linking to shared project-wide rules instead of restating a separate local philosophy
+- keep feature-specific notes focused on the feature contract, and link to shared project-wide rules instead of restating local policy
 - if a feature note uncovers a general rule, move that rule upward rather than duplicating it across feature notes

 ## Project-Wide Documents